Admissions

 Admission Requirements

-• For applicants who have obtained their dental degree from a school outside of the countries listed above, it is MANDATORY that you complete a two year qualifying program (Internationally Trained Dentist program) from an accredited school in Canada and then Part I and Part II of the Canadian National Dental Board exam.
+- Completion of DDS or DMD degree or equivalent in Canada, U.S., Ireland, Australia, or New Zealand.
+For applicants who have obtained their dental degree from a school outside of the countries listed above, it is MANDATORY that you complete a three-year qualifying program (Advanced Standing Program) from an accredited school in Canada OR pass the National Dental Examining Board of Canada certification.

 English Language Proficiency